-APPENDIX 3: INSTALLATION AND USE OF THE OPTIONAL BLOWER
+APPENDIX 4: INSTALLATION AND USE OF THE OPTIONAL BLOWER (OA10505) AND THERMODISCS

-An optional blower can be installed on the back of the stove to increase the flow of air past heat exchange surfaces and to help circulate warm air in the room.
-When used regularly, the blower can provide a small increase in efficiency, up to 2 percent.
-However, the use of a blower should not be used as a way to gain more output from a stove that is undersized for the space it is intended to heat.
-You can purchase this option through your Osburn dealer.
-Make sure to specify this part number: # OA10510.
+An optional fan can be installed on the back of the stove to increase the flow of air past heat exchange surfaces and to help circulate warm air in the room.
+When used regularly, the fan can provide a small increase in efficiency, up to 2 percent.
+However, the use of a fan should not be used as a way to gain more output from a stove that is undersized for the space it is intended to heat.
+You can purchase this option through your OSBURN dealer.
+Make sure to specify this part number: # OA10505.